robinadr/smarter-archives/readme.txt

 === Smarter Archives ===
 Contributors: rob1n
 Tags: archives, archive
-Tested up to: 3.7.1
+Tested up to: 3.8
-Stable tag: 2.6
+Stable tag: 3.0

-Gives a unique way of navigating the yearly and monthly archives of your blog.
+Easily navigate the yearly and monthly archives of your blog.

 == Description ==

-When you use the `[smarter-archives]` shortcode anywhere on a page or in a post, it gets replaced by a listing of every year since you started posting, and each year has links to every month within that year.
+When you use the `[smarter-archives]` shortcode anywhere in a post or a page, it gets replaced by a listing of every year since you started posting, with a list of links to each month for that year.
 However, the plugin is smart enough to know if you didn't create any content in any given month, and doesn't make a link for that month.
 See the **Screenshots** section for an example of it in action.

 See the **Usage** section for a complete list of the arguments the shortcode takes, and how you can use them to customize your archives listing.